 Eligible grant applicants must be institutions/organizations located in Minnesota.
 Collaborations are encouraged with researchers from Minnesota and outside the state of Minnesota.
 The maximum total for traumatic brain injury research grants will be $121,250 and the maximum total request for spinal cord injury grants will be $128,750.
 Awards will be contingent upon receipt of meritorious grant proposals.
 The deadline for receipt of proposals is 4:30 p.m. on Monday, May 23, 2016.

 A listing of Frequently Asked Questions will be posted on Thursdays on a weekly basis through May 12, 2016.

-For questions about the Minnesota Spinal Cord Injury and Traumatic Brain Injury Research Grant Program, contact Nancy B. Walters, Ph.D., Program Manager at firstname.lastname@example.org or 651-259-3907.
+For questions about the Minnesota Spinal cord Injury and Traumatic Brain Injury Research Grant Program contact Nancy B. Walters, Ph.D., Program Manager at firstname.lastname@example.org or 651-259-3907.